What Information is Out There?

 - Symptoms of COVID-19 are fever, cough and shortness of breath.
 Symptoms may appear 2-14 days after exposure.

 - If you think you may have been exposed to COVID-19 and develop symptoms, you may need to seek medical attention.
-Call your local health department for further guidance.
+If you can't call your primary care physician immediately, then call your local health department for further guidance.

 - Before going to a health care provider, clinic, hospital or emergency room, call ahead to describe your symptoms and how you may have been exposed to the virus.
-In the event of an emergency call 9-1-1.
+In the event of an emergency call 9-1-1 at once.

 Some Other Friendly Resources